 - Have sub-domains on your site also?
 You will need to enable CloudFlare for sub-domains

 a.
-Toggle the sub-domain option by clicking the grey cloud icons next their DNS entries
+Toggle the sub-domain option by clicking the grey cloud icons next to their DNS entries

 - Almost done!
-On the next page you will be given your nameservers to use for the Cloudflare service, now you just need to update your domain to use these nameservers so that Cloudflare manages DNS
+On the next page, you will be given your nameservers to use for the Cloudflare service.
+Now you need to update your domain to use these nameservers so that Cloudflare manages DNS.

-NOTE: Nameserver updates are not instant, and can take up to 72 hours to fully propagate globally.
-However, if your site was already live and you aren’t moving to a new server, then you should’nt have any downtime during the switch to Cloudflare.
+NOTE: Nameserver updates are not instant and can take up to 72 hours to fully propagate globally.
+However, if your site was already live and you aren't moving to a new server, you shouldn't have any downtime during the switch to Cloudflare.